In today’s beauty-obsessed culture, everyone is looking for tips and procedures to flatten, tighten and lift their bodies.

 Medical Aesthetics Training at National Lase Institute

-Are you ready to take the plunge into the $16 billion medical aesthetics field?
-If your career goals include helping other look and feel their best, consider becoming a cosmetic laser tech!
+Are you ready to take the plunge into the $16 billion medical aesthetics industry?
+If your career goals include helping others look and feel their best, consider becoming a cosmetic laser tech!

-National Laser Institute offers cosmetic laser training courses that can be completed in just two weeks.
+National Laser Institute offers comprehensive laser courses that can be completed in just two weeks.
 Our courses combine classroom education and clinical hands-on training for the ultimate learning experience.

 Each course begins with didactic theory where you will learn things like the fundamentals of laser technology, laser applications, contraindications and patient care.
 During clinicals, you will be placed in a small, intimate group where you will watch laser demonstrations and perform the treatments you learned on scheduled clients.